 - Columbus’ location in the country is hard to beat: the city is within a one-day drive or one-hour flight to 41% of the U.S. population, 80% of the corporate headquarters in the U.S., 43% of U.S. manufacturing, and 29% of the Canadian population.

-Over the last 10 years, the unemployment rate in Columbus has nosedived from about 9.5% in 2010 to just 3.6% in September 2019, according to the St. Louis Federal Reserve.
-Take a look at the pie chart of employment by sector and it’s easy to understand why the job market in Columbus is so strong.
+Over the last 10 years, the unemployment rate in Columbus has nosedived from about 9.5% in 2010 to just 4.0% in September 2021, according to the St. Louis Federal Reserve.
+According to the BLS, the current unemployment rate in Columbus is just 3.5% (Oct.
+2021).
+Taking a look at the pie chart of employment by sector and it’s easy to understand why the job market in Columbus remains resilient.

 Key Employment Stats: